 Arugula, Egg and Asparagus Salad with Creamy Lemon Vinaigrette is the perfect way to kick off spring!
-Peppery arugula, roasted asparagus, soft-boiled eggs and a lively lemon vinaigrette make the perfect side dish salad for a spring evening.
-It’s also Progressive Eats time, I’m the host and our theme this month is “A Spring Eggstravaganza!”
-Scroll on down for links to more amazing egg recipes from some of my food blogger friends!
+Peppery arugula, roasted asparagus, soft-boiled eggs and a lively lemon vinaigrette make the perfect side dish salad, especially with my Shrimp and Crab Shrimp and Crab Seafood Casserole.

 What's more spring-inspired than eggs?
 No Easter or Passover is complete without them.